yanivcohen1/EdgeStack-Todos/README.md

 ### Seeding

-Ensure `DATABASE_URL` and `SEED_DEMO_PASSWORD` are set, then run `pnpm db:seed`.
-The script wipes users/todos/refresh tokens and repopulates them with a demo account for local testing.
+Ensure `DATABASE_URL` and the desired seed credentials are set, then run `pnpm db:seed`.
+The script wipes users/todos/refresh tokens and repopulates them with:

+- `demo@todo.dev` / `SEED_ADMIN_PASSWORD` – admin role with seeded sample todos
+- `user1@todo.dev` / `SEED_USER_PASSWORD` – standard user without admin privileges

+Use the Todo page "Show user info" button to verify which account is active; the snackbar displays the signed-in user's name and role.

 ### Development Flow